Bofuri

 Bofuri: I Don't Want to Get Hurt, so I'll Max Out My Defense (Note: The official English title is Bofuri: I Don't Want to Get Hurt, so I'll Max Out My Defense.) (痛いのは嫌なので防御力に極振りしたいと思います。, Itai no wa Iya nano de Bōgyoryoku ni Kyokufuri Shitai to Omoimasu) is a Japanese light novel series written by Yuumikan and illustrated by Koin.
-It began serialization online in 2016 on the user-generated novel publishing website Shōsetsuka ni Narō.
+It was initially serialized online on the user-generated novel publishing website Shōsetsuka ni Narō from May 2016 to February 2025.
 It was acquired by Fujimi Shobo, which published the first light novel volume in September 2017 under their Kadokawa Books imprint.
-Fifteen volumes have been released as of January 2023.
+19 volumes have been released as of March 2025.

-A manga adaptation with art by Jirō Oimoto has been serialized in Kadokawa Shoten's seinen manga magazine Comp Ace since May 2018, and collected into seven tankōbon volumes.
+A manga adaptation with art by Jirō Oimoto has been serialized in Kadokawa Shoten's seinen manga magazine Comp Ace since May 2018, and collected in eight tankōbon volumes.
 Both the light novel and manga have been licensed in North America by Yen Press.
 An anime television series adaptation produced by Silver Link aired from January to March 2020.
-A second season premiered in January 2023.
+A second season aired from January to April 2023.

 Plot

-Urged on by her friend, Kaede Honjō begins playing the VRMMORPG NewWorld Online under the name Maple.
+Urged on by her friend, Kaede Honjou begins playing the VRMMORPG NewWorld Online under the name Maple.
 Not wanting to get hurt, Maple opts to be a shield user with maxed-out defense stats, and continues putting every status point she earns in the game into increasing only her defense level.
 As a result, she is left with slow foot speed and no magic, but her high defense allows her to endure most hits without taking any damage.
 This, along with her basic-level creative thinking, allows for her to make unexpected accomplishments in the game, its quests and events.
 By doing this, she ends up earning all kinds of equally unexpected skills and becomes one of the strongest players in the game.